How to Integrate Google Analytics to Doppler

 There you go!
 See?
 It wasn’t that hard.
 Since you have chosen to integrate both apps by default, when analyzing Analytics reports you’ll see that:

-utm_source will always be the traffic source you’ve setted from Control Panel.
+utm_source will always be the traffic source you’ve setted.
 In this case “Doppler Campaigns”.

 utm_medium will be “email”, because that’s the medium through which we’ve reached our subscribers.